Skip to main content

 });

-Provide either a pre-built graph or raw data plus a graphLoader.
+GraphLayer treats the data prop as its single entry point.
+Provide a GraphEngine, a Graph, or raw graph payloads (arrays of edges or {nodes, edges} objects).
 When the layer receives new data it rebuilds the internal GraphEngine, re-runs the layout, and updates interactions automatically.
+Supplying raw data requires a layout so the layer can derive positions for you.

 Properties